Rashi-Dwivedi1812/Employee-Management-System/README.md

 # Employee Managemnet System

-A Frotent Project using React framework
+A Frontend Project using React framework